 Paper tests cannot be done remotely

-Be an NCCER accredited organization or sponsored by one
+Be an NCCER accredited organization or sponsored by one.

-Register in NCCER’s remote proctor training portal and complete the training video.
+For Basic Remote Proctoring register in NCCER’s remote proctor training portal and complete the training video.

 Are there specific times I have to do the remote testing?

 No. However, please be advised NCCER only offers support hours from 7:00 AM to 9:00 PM Eastern Standard Time.